MarcoBrightSkies/miteSwagger/README.md

 # miteSwagger
-a Swagger 2.0 definition for mite: https://mite.yo.lk
+an unofficial Swagger 2.0 definition for mite: https://mite.yo.lk.
+Created by Timo Arlt (Bright Skies GmbH).

 Can be used in Microsoft Flow for example. https://flow.microsoft.com